Two killed in Thursday crash in Madison County

 Neither man was wearing a seatbelt and both died at the scene.

-Police are considering a medical emergency as the cause of the crash, which remains under investigation.
+Police are considering a medical emergency as the possible cause of the crash, which remains under investigation.

 Post a comment as